Resource curse: Petro-aggression

 As of 1999, it remained unclear whether the pattern of petro-aggression found in oil-rich countries also applies to other natural resources besides oil.

-Oil rich states also tend to have a poor record of human rights abuses, as well as revolutionary, revisionist ambitions, making them more conflict prone.
-Unfortunately, due to scant data, there is no way of being able to discern high oil prices turning petro-states more aggressive as public thought might deduce.
-Natural disasters turn out to be far more hurtful to the price of oil than any conflict.

 Examples in biology and ecology

 Microbial ecology studies have also addressed if resource availability modulates the cooperative or competitive behaviour in bacteria populations.
 When resources availability is high, bacterial populations become competitive and aggressive with each other, but when environmental resources are low, they tend to be cooperative and mutualistic.

 Ecological studies have hypothesised that competitive forces between animals are major in high carrying capacity zones (i.e. near the Equator), where biodiversity is higher, because of natural resources abundance.
 This abundance or excess of resources, causes animal populations to have R reproduction strategies (many offspring, short gestation, less parental care, and a short time until sexual maturity), so competition is affordable for populations.
-Also competition could select populations to have R behaviour in a positive feedback regulation.
+Also, competition could select populations to have R behaviour in a positive feedback regulation.

 Contrary, in low carrying capacity zones (i.e. far from the equator), where environmental conditions are harsh K strategies are common (longer life expectancy, produce relatively fewer offspring and tend to be altricial, requiring extensive care by parents when young) and populations tend to have cooperative or mutualistic behaviors.
 If populations have a competitive behaviour in hostile environmental conditions they mostly are filtered out (die) by environmental selection, hence populations in hostile conditions are selected to be cooperative.

-Mutualism hypothesis was first described while Kropotkin studied the fauna of the Siberian steppe, where environmental conditions are harsh, he found animals tend to cooperate in order to survive.
+Mutualism hypothesis was first described while Peter Kropotkin studied the fauna of the Siberian steppe, where environmental conditions are harsh, he found animals tend to cooperate in order to survive.
 Extreme competition is observed in the Amazonian forest where life requires low energy to find resources (i.e. sunlight for plants) hence life could afford being selected by biotic factors (i.e. competition) rather than abiotic factors.